SAFE-Stack/SAFE-BookStore/README.md

 *Note that entering a Startup File is not necessary.*

-The `Dockerfile` used to create the docker image exposes port 8085 for the Suave server application.
+The `Dockerfile` used to create the docker image exposes port 8085 for the Giraffe server application.
 This port needs to be mapped to port 80 within the Azure App Service for the application to receive http traffic.

 Presently this can only be done using the Azure CLI.
 You can do this easily in Azure Cloud Shell (accessible from the Azure Portal in the top menu bar) using the following command: